CapibaraZero/fw/README.md

 This repo contains the main firmware that make capibaraZero works.

-Most of attacks are separated in repository to isolate them from GUI and make project structure more readable.
+Most of attacks are separated in repository to isolate them from GUI to make project structure more readable.

 ## Status